-Kachemak Heritage Land Trust's Anchor River protection project is an effort to work with willing private landowners to preserve significant land parcels along the Anchor River for their habitat, recreation and open space values.
+The river bottomland provides winter moose browse and functions as part of a corridor from the North Fork moose wintering grounds.
+Kachemak Heritage Land Trust's Anchor River Project is an effort to work with willing landowners to preserve land parcels along the river for their significant habitat, recreation and open space values.

-John and Margret Pate patented their homestead on the Anchor River just north of Blackwater Bend in 1959, “proving up” during the years before the highway was paved connecting Homer to Anchorage.
-While the Pates eventually settled closer to town, they continued to enjoy the property with their kids and grandchildren.
-In February 2005, Mrs. Pate generously donated a portion of the purchase price of this magnificent 64-acre parcel of land, enabling KHLT to purchase it for conservation at a bargain sale rate using funds from a North American Wetlands Conservation Act (NAWCA) grant administered by the U.S. Fish and Wildlife Service.
+John and Margret Pate patented their homestead on the Anchor River just north of Blackwater Bend in 1959, “proving up” during the years before the highway connecting Homer and Anchorage was paved.
+While the Pates eventually settled closer to town, they continued to enjoy the property with their family.
+In 2005, Mrs. Pate generously donated a portion of the purchase price of this magnificent 64-acre parcel, enabling KHLT to purchase it for conservation at a bargain sale rate using funds from a North American Wetlands Conservation Act (NAWCA) grant administered by the U.S. Fish and Wildlife Service.

-Most of the property is on the USFWS National Wetland Inventory and is classified as a riparian wetland ecosystem by the Kenai Watershed Forum.
-In addition, the entire property is classified as priority moose habitat by the Alaska Department of Fish and Game.
-The property bridges a half-mile stretch of river around mile 5, bordering State and Borough lands to the west and south totaling 201 acres and bridging an additional half mile of the river.
-Our plan is to protect the impressive habitat values of the KHLT Pate property and ensure that public access to the river is maintained.
+Most of the property is on the USFWS National Wetland Inventory and is classified as a riparian wetland ecosystem by the Kenai Watershed Forum; and the entire property is classified as priority moose habitat by the Alaska Department of Fish and Game.
+The property bridges a half-mile stretch of river, bordering State and Borough lands to the west and south totaling 201 acres and bridging another half mile of the river.
+Related story